juju/docs/src/en/help-vmware.md

 ```
 The process now becomes interactive.
 You will first be asked for an arbitrary
 name for this credential, which you choose for yourself, followed by the
 username and password for your VMware installation.

+## Bootstrapping

 With credentials added, you can now start using Juju with your vSphere cloud: